Sports Medicine at the Center for Orthopedic Surgery

 There are two kinds of sports injuries: acute and chronic.

 Acute injuries occur suddenly when playing or exercising.
 Sprained ankles, strained backs, and fractured hands are acute injuries.
-Signs of an acute injury include: Chronic injuries happen after you play a sport or exercise for a long time.
-Signs of a chronic injury include:
+Signs of an acute injury include:- Sudden, severe pain

 When to see the doctor: